 - A yummy surprise every month

 Even without seeing the rest of their listings, it’s fairly straightforward to understand the value of each of these boxes and what niche audiences they serve.
-These examples offer a clear account of the box contents (in quantity and attributes) as well as value proposition (like keeping a cruelty-free diet; helping dogs in need; saving time and discovering new cuisines; or collecting unicorn memorabilia).
+These examples offer a clear account of the box contents (in quantity and attributes) as well as value proposition (like saving time and discovering new cuisines, or collecting unicorn memorabilia).

 Did you know that subscribers are 40% less likely to cancel if they know when their box will ship?
 In an effort to reduce churn and eliminate customer uncertainty, Cratejoy created the Target Ship Date field to answer the question, Where is my box?